Will Driverless Cars End the Car Insurance Industry?

 What Driverless Cars may do to the Insurance Industry

-It is quite clear that if there are more driverless cars on the road there is likely to be fewer accidents.
+It is quite clear that if there are more driverless cars on the road there are likely to be fewer accidents.
 If there are fewer accidents the premiums for auto insurance are going to go away.
 While there is still going to be a need for auto insurance, the market would be reduced by about 75% or even more.
 It is a known fact that insurance companies make their profits from the premiums that they charge.
-If premiums take a nose dive many insurance companies are going to be doomed.
+If premiums take a nosedive many insurance companies are going to be doomed.

 What Insurance Companies Think about their Future

 Most insurance industry executives do not think about the repercussions of a world with driverless cars.
 Most companies feel that even with the possibility of driverless cars it is going to be many years before these types of cars become relevant.
-For this reason the insurance companies are not really worried about it.
+For this reason, insurance companies are not really worried about it.

-Insurers assume that the technology for driverless cars is going to take many more years to mature and after that it will take many more years to determine the regulations for them including liability and licensing issues.
+Insurers assume that the technology for driverless cars is going to take many more years to mature and after that, it will take many more years to determine the regulations for them including liability and licensing issues.
 The companies also add on more years for the cars to gain confidence from consumers as well as the long life span of current vehicle models.
 Overall, the insurance companies feel like there is a long time to go before driverless cars actually make up a large portion of the cars in the market.

 Another argument from the insurance companies is that even if the number of accidents does go down the severity of the accidents will go up when measured by the cost to fix the cars that have the technology to drive themselves.
 Even if you are not crashing into someone else, this does not mean that someone will not crash into you.
-For this reason it will be many years before someone would give up their car insurance.
+For this reason, it will be many years before someone would give up their car insurance.